 The financial investment required to attend a trade show may seem daunting, but the ROI often makes it an extremely worthwhile offline marketing activity.
 Giving your business a presence at a relevant trade show can increase brand awareness, generate leads, facilitate new business partnerships, provide opportunities for competitor analysis — and help you to stay up-to-date with industry news.

 So it’s worth investing in a high-quality backdrop stand that will have a real impact on your target audience.
 Carefully designed exhibition shell scheme graphics and customised printed banners and signs will help convey your message and draw the people most likely to convert to your stand.
+Once you have potential customers visit your stand, it could be advantageous to think of some out-of-the-box tactics to ensure the people you attracted remember your brand for the future.
+This could be done using the various common freebie products, such as umbrellas, tote bags, and more.
+Or you might even think about creating your own sweets or chocolate using a white label chocolate manufacturer, people will be sure to remember your brand while eating a bar of your chocolate while at home!
 Trade shows provide a ready-made audience of highly targeted buyers — a dream for your sales team!

 For maximum ROI, combine online and offline marketing efforts by promoting your attendance on social media and report on the event in your onsite blog.
 Trade shows offer the opportunity to meet prospects, partners and industry experts face-to-face.
 Online marketing can never entirely replace the value of face-to-face meetings.